Uluak-alt/vibe-switch/extension/PRIVACY.md

 # Privacy Policy for Vibe Switch

-**Last Updated: December 15, 2025**
+**Last Updated: December 16, 2025**

 ## Overview

-Vibe Switch ("we", "our", or "the extension") is committed to protecting your privacy.
-This Privacy Policy explains how we handle information in our Chrome extension.
+Vibe Switch (hereinafter "the extension") is committed to protecting your privacy.
+This Privacy Policy explains how the extension manages the minimal data required for its operation.

 ## Data Collection